13 Ways to Get Known in Your Industry

 Social media content needs a variety of stimulation and not the same, same all the time.
 Ensure your photos show different shots of you that reflect parts of your personality and humanness.
 This means different stages, different outfits and different locations.
 My good friend 𝐌𝐚𝐳 𝐅𝐚𝐫𝐫𝐞𝐥𝐥𝐲, the world’s leading expert in creating reality television says you need to be interesting to keep people interested.
 Create as much visual variety as you can to stay fresh.

-There are so many ways to become more known in your industry.
+There are so many ways to become more known in your industry and to help you get your business or practice known.
 The key is to find your version of doing it as it’s all just part of the job.

 Love to hear your thoughts!